Wilson Bentley Digital Archives of the Jericho Historical Society/snowflakebentley.com

 In the beginning, Bentley sold his images for 5 cents.
-He published many popular and technical articles for magazines and journals in which he presented his forward-thinking hypotheses on their structures.
+He also published many popular and technical articles for magazines and journals in which he presented his forward-thinking hypotheses on snowflake structures.
 His photomicrographs were later bought by colleges and universities throughout the world

 In November of 1931, a book ‘entitled ‘Snow Crystals’ was published in which were displayed more than 2400 of Bentley’s snow crystal images.
 In early December with winter closing in, he wrote,